adonisjs/legacy.adonisjs.com/docs/docs/guides/04-database/04-transactions.md

 - How to create and manage transactions
 - How to create nested transactions (aka save points)
-- The concept of using global transactions during tests
+- Using transactions with Lucid models
+- Persisting relationships inside a transaction

 ## Working with Transactions
 Creating a new transaction is as simple as executing the `database.transaction` method.